cccbr/runningatower/content/docs/communication/faqs/index.md

 ### Advertising for new ringers and training new ringers

-The **[Association of Ringing Teachers (ART)](http://ringingteachers.org/)** has extremely useful material and resources to assist and encourage recruitment and training.
+The **[Association of Ringing Teachers](http://ringingteachers.org/)** has extremely useful material and resources to assist and encourage recruitment and training.
 Safeguarding becomes particularly important if young or vulnerable people are involved.

 ## Image Credits